federicoBarreca/Pterodactyl_Website/README.md

 Typing training website based on Client-Server, HTML5, JQuery and PHP technologies.

 Requirements:
-  Apache services like XAMPP
+Apache services like XAMPP,
 Server PostgreSQL with pgAdmin4